Implicit Integration

 Once it is configured, all requests made by the pub command are sent to your OnePub private repo.

-This method is still able to get public packages.
+This method is doesn't interfere with your ability to get public packages from pub.dev.

-• Risk of users accidentally publishing a private to pub.dev
+* Risk of users accidentally publishing a private package to pub.dev